 Needless to say, when I launched Dirt Alley Design, I didn't know much about launching a map art business, or selling San Francisco wall art.
 To celebrate National Craft Month, I want to share with you what I learned in the first year of running a map art business.

-If you are a maker with an idea, a 9-to-5er looking to quit and launch your own business, or if you are just interested in learning more about how we create our map posters and run our business, you are in the right place.
+If you are a maker with an idea, a 9-to-5er looking to quit and launch your own business, or if you are just interested in learning more about how I create my map posters and run my business, you are in the right place.

-In my first year in business, we got a lot done including:
+In my first year in business, I got a lot done including:

 - exhibiting at eight craft fairs based in the SF Bay Area

 - driving 2,291 visitors to the Dirt Alley Design site (serving up 6,713 page views)

 - selling map prints in 5 gift stores in the bay area